Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type: Some recent results

-is a rational Hodge similitude.
-Then $\phi$ is induced by an algebraic cycle on $X_1\times X_2$. \end{theorem} The main observation behind this result is that the similitude $\phi$ induces an isogeny between the Kuga-Satake varieties of $X_1$ and $X_2$.
-The above statement is then deduced using the algebraicity of the Kuga-Satake correspondence and Foster's Theorem \ref{thm:foster}.
+The main observation behind Theorem \ref{thm:varesco} is that the similitude $\phi$ induces an isogeny between the Kuga-Satake varieties of $X_1$ and $X_2$.
+The statement is then deduced using the algebraicity of the Kuga-Satake correspondence and Foster's Theorem \ref{thm:foster}.